What is calcific tendonitis?

 You should also expect to attend physical therapy sessions for six to eight weeks.
 Physical therapy usually begins with some stretching and very limited range-of-motion exercises.
 You’ll typically progress to some light weight-bearing activity about four weeks in.

 Although calcific tendonitis can painful for some, a quick resolution is likely.
-Most cases can be treated in a doctor’s office, and only 10 percent of people require some form of surgery.
+Most cases can be treated in a doctor’s office, and only

 Can magnesium supplements help prevent calcific tendonitis?
 What can I do to reduce my risk?